System-Level Simulation of Active Cooling Control in an Automotive Engine through the Application of Electronically-map-controlled Thermostat

 Keywords:

-Engine thermal management system, Electronically-map-controlled thermostat, Coolant temperature map, Hydrodynamic frictional loss, Engine coolant temperature control logic, System-level simulation
+Engine thermal management system, Electronically-map-controlled thermostat, Coolant temperature map, Hydrodynamic frictional loss, Engine coolant temperature control logic, System-level simulation1.
+Introduction

 The improvement of the thermal efficiency of the engine is essential for improving the fuel efficiency of vehicles.
 In particular, the thermal efficiency of the engine during cold start can be greatly improved by optimizing the thermal management system.1) The latest engine thermal management system operates at the optimum operating temperature according to the operating conditions to reduce the heat and friction losses, which can guarantee the optimum volume efficiency, combustion stability, and safety margin for the durability of the mechanical elements.
 Based on the previous studies,1,2) in the case of the gasoline direct injection(GDI) engine, the optimum coolant temperature is 115 °C when the load is 3/4 or lower, and 100 °C when it is over 3/4, which is closely related to the optimum viscosity of lubricant.
 Recently, Toyota applied a cooling technology that can optimize the viscosity of lubricant according to the operation conditions to the DI diesel engine for EURO-5, and achieved a 9.79 % fuel cost reduction.3)